 be maintained and protected for future generations?

-a public access hotbed, beginning in 1940.
-As then Forest Service
+have been a public access hotbed, beginning in 1940.
+As then

-Supervisor G. E. Martin writes detailing the variety of uses
+Forest Service Supervisor G. E. Martin writes detailing the

-documented in the historic Crazy Mountains, including mining,
+variety of uses documented in the historic Crazy Mountains,

-no time was travel over the roads and trails restricted until
+"At no time was travel over the roads and trails restricted

-October 1940 when Van Cleve locked the gate during the hunting
+until October 1940 when Van Cleve locked the gate during the

-locked before the opening of the hunting season and was still
+was again locked before the opening of the hunting season and

 I requested a FOIA from the Custer Gallatin